projectionist/projectionist.github.io/about.md

 to lift the texture of the room.

 The focus on projects has mainly been on black and white.
-Using white-only illumination avoids overwhelming the spaces existing colours.
+Using white-only illumination avoids overwhelming the spaces existing colors.

 In combination with additional sensors such as a microphone or light sensor or camera, the scene could be automatically adjusted to the projected space, as defined by the artist.